SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 In the example below,
-the ``VendingMachine`` class has a ``vend(itemNamed:)`` method that throws an appropriate ``VendingMachineError`` if the requested item is not available, is out of stock, or has a cost that exceeds the current deposited amount:
+the ``VendingMachine`` class has a ``vend(itemNamed:)`` method that throws an appropriate ``VendingMachineError`` if the requested item isn't available, is out of stock, or has a cost that exceeds the current deposited amount: